eyedeekay/git-over-i2p/BUNDLES.md

 of the **git** repository, not the mtn repository.
 You can get it from github or from git.idk.i2p, but a shallow clone(a clone done to --depth=1) *will not* *work*.
-It will fail silently, creating what looks like a bundle, but when you try to clone it, If you are just retrieving a pre-generated git bundle, then this section does not apply to you.
+It will fail silently, creating what looks like a bundle, but when you try to clone it it will fail.
+If you are just retrieving a pre-generated git bundle, then this section does not apply to you.

 Fetching I2P Source via Bittorrent
 ----------------------------------